-CELEBRATING 25 YEARS OF COMMITMENT TO
+CELEBRATING OVER 25 YEARS OF COMMITMENT TO

 STUDENT ENTREPRENEURSHIP